robert17/iotf-rtd/docs/reference/security/index.rst

 ----

-How do we ensure your devices connect securely to the IoT Foundation?
+How do we ensure your devices connect securely to the Watson IoT platform?
 -------------------------------------------------------------------------------
 * Devices connect through a unique combination of clientId and authentication token that only you know.